zitzmannl/STM32-Microcontrollers/Interrupts/README.md

-# Interrupts
+# External Interrupts

-STM32 interrupt-based embedded systems programming projects using external inputs and event-driven logic.
+Introduction to event-driven embedded programming on the STM32 using GPIO external interrupts and the Hardware Abstraction Layer (HAL).

----

-# Project: External Interrupt LED Control
+## Project: External Interrupt LED Control

-This project demonstrates interrupt-driven LED control using STM32 external interrupts and GPIO event handling.

-The system continuously cycles through onboard LEDs until a button connected to GPIO pin PB5 triggers an external interrupt.
-Once the interrupt occurs, the currently active LED begins blinking until the button is released.

----
+This project demonstrates the use of a GPIO external interrupt to modify an active LED sequence on an STM32 microcontroller.

+Four onboard LEDs connected to GPIO pins PD12–PD15 are continuously sequenced during normal program execution.
+The currently active LED is tracked by the program.
+A pushbutton connected to PB5 is configured as a rising-edge external interrupt through the STM32 EXTI and NVIC systems.

+When the button generates an interrupt, the `HAL_GPIO_EXTI_Callback()` function identifies the active LED and temporarily modifies its behavior in response to the button input.

 ## Concepts Demonstrated

-- External interrupts (EXTI)
+- GPIO external interrupts
+- STM32 EXTI configuration
+- NVIC interrupt configuration
-- GPIO interrupt handling
+- Rising-edge interrupt triggering
 - HAL interrupt callbacks
-- Event-driven programming
-- GPIO output control
+- GPIO input and output
-- Embedded debugging
+- Event-driven embedded programming
-- State tracking using variables
+- Program state tracking

----

 ## Hardware Used

 - STM32 Development Board
-- Onboard LEDs (PD12–PD15)
+- Onboard LEDs
-- Pushbutton Input (PB5)

----

-## Features

-- Sequential LED cycling
-- Interrupt-triggered LED blinking
-- Real-time button detection
+- External pushbutton
-- State-dependent LED control
+- Breadboard

----
+- Jumper wires

 ## Skills Demonstrated

 - Embedded C programming
-- STM32 HAL development
+- STM32 HAL
+- Interrupt configuration
-- Interrupt service routines
+- Interrupt service handling
+- GPIO peripheral configuration
 - Hardware/software interfacing
-- Event-driven system design
-- Embedded troubleshooting
+- Embedded debugging

----

-## Future Improvements

-- Hardware timer interrupts
-- Debouncing implementation
-- Non-blocking delays
-- RTOS integration
-- Multiple interrupt sources